 The race to beat the drop: Middlesbrough, Hull and Huddersfield involved in Championship relegation battle

-Hull vs Leeds, Middlesbrough vs Nottingham Forest live on Sky Sports this weekend
+Watch Middlesbrough vs Nottingham Forest live on Sky Sports Football from 7.30pm on Monday; kick off is at 7.45pm

 By Dan Long